 - This class is jointly taught by Jim Tolpin, Tim Lawson and Andy Pitts

 - Drawing Pad (12 x 17) and 8 ½ X 11 quadrille paper

 - Sector (Students download paper version from Jim's By Hand and Eye website and construct or purchase a sector from Jim in class)

 Class starts at 9:00am on the first day.

-This class takes place in the Seminar Building #297 at Fort Worden.
+This class takes place at the Goddard College Building #298 in schoolroom J at Fort Worden.
 Map

 Please read our What to Expect page for general information about the School.